dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.63/_index.md

 **CACTWO-7951** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

+The [Mass Edit](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/accessing-accounts/editing-codes/#mass-editing-codes) dialog has been updated to support the "Unassign Diagnosis Code" and "Assign as Visit" actions when multiple codes are selected using the checkboxes or the "All" checkbox.

+Previously, these actions only applied to the individual code on which the action was taken, rather than all selected codes.
+Users can now unassign diagnosis codes in bulk, or assign multiple codes as Visit reason (up to the maximum of 3).
+If more than 3 codes are selected for the Assign as Visit action, no codes will be assigned and a warning message will be displayed, preventing a partial or unintended assignment.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Coder Scorecard Blank for Users with Facility Restrictions

 **CACTWO-7976** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

+For coders whose user profiles included facility constraints, the [Coder](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#inpatient-coder-scorecard) [Scorecard](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#outpatient-coder-scorecard) on the [Coder Personal Dashboard](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/dashboard/#coder-personal-dashboard) was always displaying blank, even when qualifying audits had been closed within the current or prior calendar month.

+The query has been corrected so that the Coder Scorecard now displays audit data filtered to only the facilities the coder is authorized to access.
+This fix is retroactive and applies to existing audits.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Create a CDI Query SOI Impact per Month Report

 **CACTWO-7978** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

+A new "CDI Query SOI Impact per Month" [report](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/) was requested to help CDI leadership evaluate monthly query performance and its effect on patient Severity of Illness (SOI) metrics.

+This new report provides CDI teams with a monthly view of query activity and the resulting impact on patient SOI for submitted inpatient accounts.
+It tracks accounts where a CDI Specialist established a Baseline APR-DRG and a Coder's Final APR-DRG reflected a higher SOI, allowing teams to monitor documentation improvement trends and measure the effectiveness of their query practices.

+Users can filter results by either Admit Date or Discharge Date, with a maximum range of 12 months.
+When exported to Excel, the report includes four tabs; a cover sheet, a details tab, a summary, and a bar chart visualization;  while PDF and HTML exports display the summary only.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">